How ROKU (Roku) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $24.8M (flat YoY, 2.0% net margin)

-- ROKU converts a moderate portion of sales into profit due to its scalable platform and improving operational efficiency.
+- ROKU converts a moderate portion of sales into profit due to scalability in its platform business and disciplined expense management.

 What Drives ROKU's Money Machine?